Marvel's Avengers (video game): Future Imperfect

-Several weeks after falling into a coma, Hawkeye dreams about his future self searching for Fury and coming across a time gate built by Pym.
+Several weeks after falling into a coma, Barton dreams about his future self searching for Fury and coming across a time gate built by Pym.
 Hawkeye then suddenly awakens and formally rejoins the Avengers as they resume their mission to save the future.
-Hawkeye goes to his home in Brooklyn to retrieve an essential package, only to find that most of his belongings have been stolen by the Watchdogs, A.I.M.'s hired guns, to lure Hawkeye into a trap and capture him.
-The Avengers recover Hawkeye's belongings before meeting with Pym at a S.H.I.E.L.D. outpost.
-Hawkeye gives him a SIM card to analyze, discovering it contains information about tachyons' ability to alter time.
+Barton goes to his home in Brooklyn to retrieve an essential package, only to find that most of his belongings have been stolen by the Watchdogs, A.I.M.'s hired terrorists, to lure Barton into a trap and capture him.
+The Avengers recover Barton's belongings before meeting with Pym at a S.H.I.E.L.D. outpost.
+Barton gives him a SIM card to analyze, discovering it contains information about tachyons' ability to alter time.

 Pym modifies a Quinjet to travel through time so that the Avengers can go to the future and find Fury.
 Amidst their search, they encounter a group of S.H.I.E.L.D. agents besieged by A.I.M. robots and save them.
 Learning the robots serve someone called the "Supreme Leader", the Avengers avoid them as they make their way to another S.H.I.E.L.D. hideout.
 There, they try to put together the clues they collected to locate Fury, but are forced to fend off an attack by the future Taskmaster.
-After defeating his troops, the future Hawkeye appears and offers to help the present-day Avengers change the future out of guilt for refusing to help when the Kree invasion occurred and inadvertently allowing the other Avengers to be killed.
-With his help, the Avengers learn Fury's last known location — Substation 99 — and go there to investigate.
-However, they encounter the Maestro, this timeline's Hulk who was driven mad with power after absorbing excess radiation from the nuclear fallout that destroyed most of humanity.
+After defeating his troops, the future Barton appears and offers to help the present-day Avengers change the future out of guilt for refusing to help when the Kree invasion occurred and inadvertently allowing the other Avengers to be killed.
+With his help, the Avengers learn Fury's last known location—Substation 99—and go there to investigate.
+However, they encounter Maestro, this timeline's Banner who was driven mad with power after absorbing excess radiation from the nuclear fallout that destroyed most of humanity.
 Maestro reveals that he knows about the Avengers' plan to alter the future and attempts to stop them, but is ultimately defeated.

-Venturing further into Maestro's territory, future and present-day Hawkeye finds Fury, Rappaccini, numerous S.H.I.E.L.D. and A.I.M. agents, and Kree Sentries frozen in time by the Cosmic Cube, which Rappaccini built to help defeat the Kree.
+Venturing further into Maestro's territory, future and present-day Barton find Fury, Rappaccini, numerous S.H.I.E.L.D. and A.I.M. agents, and Kree Sentries frozen in time by the Cosmic Cube, which Rappaccini built to help defeat the Kree.
 However, the cube trapped her and those around her in a time-bubble while the rest of the world collapsed into chaos.
-With no hope of rescuing Fury, future Hawkeye asks his present-day self to never give up on the Avengers so that this future does not happen.
-Hawkeye vows do to so, abandoning his retirement plans as he and the other Avengers return to the present.
+With no hope of rescuing Fury, future Barton asks his present-day self to never give up on the Avengers so that this future does not happen.
+Barton vows to do so, abandoning his retirement plans as he and the other Avengers return to the present.